jquery/learn.jquery.com/pages/irc-help.md

 * Keep investigating your issue while you wait for help -- and if you do find a solution let the channel know so people won't waste time solving it for you again.

+* If you are asked more questions about your problem, answer them, even if they seem unrelated.
+It's not a quiz; someone is trying to get more information about the situation in order to work toward a solution, and they may recognize an issue as symptomatic of a common problem.

 * If you can help someone else with their problem while waiting for help with your own, please do so!
 This is good karma and will win